 Music Study Groups — in neighborhood locations

 Unlock the magic of music with Cleveland Orchestra Music Study Groups led by Dr. Rose Breckenridge.
-Meet both new and experienced music lovers and explore the Orchestra’s ‘concert of the week’ through informal lectures, listening and discussion at one of our six convenient community locations.
+Meet both new and experienced music lovers and explore the Orchestra’s ‘concert of the week’ through informal lectures, listening and discussion at one of our five convenient community locations.

 The series covers the Severance Hall subscription season.
-Registrants may choose a series length that best fit their schedules — selecting from fall, winter, and/or spring.
+Registrants may choose a length that best fits their schedules — selecting from fall, winter, and/or spring.
 The Listening Guide, a specially prepared booklet of program notes and musical themes from the current season’s featured compositions, is included in the registration fee.

 Download the 2017-18 Music Study Group Brochure and Registration Form